 A delicious party dip, appetizer or dessert, this homemade easy Italian cannoli filling dip recipe takes just 15 minutes.
-You can serve it for any holiday, on game day or special occasion.

 Homemade Easy Italian Cannoli Filling Dip Recipe